Haklim733/spark/docs/spark_session_guide.md

 3. **Limit result sizes**: Use `take()` or `limit()` instead of `collect()` for large datasets
 4. **Batch operations**: Group multiple operations to reduce network round trips
 5. **Use SQL when possible**: SQL operations are often more efficient than DataFrame API
+6. **Leverage distributed operations**: Now that distributed operations work, use them for better performance
+7. **Use window functions**: For complex aggregations and ranking operations
+8. **Utilize CTEs**: For complex queries that need intermediate results

 ### Notes
 - Support for features may vary by Spark version, deployment, and backend configuration
 - The Spark Connect architecture means Python code runs locally while Spark operations run remotely
+- **Major Update**: Distributed operations now work in Spark Connect with proper worker configuration
 - For the latest list of supported and unsupported features, see the [official Spark Connect documentation](https://spark.apache.org/docs/latest/connect/index.html#limitations)

 ## Spark Connect Requirements: JARs vs Python Files